Overview of Autologous Stem Cell Transplant

 Doctors from a single hospital have reported their results of treatment of patients with inflammatory breast cancer with aggressive non-standard chemotherapy and high-dose chemotherapy and autologous stem cell transplant.
 They then adopted an approach using high-dose chemotherapy.
 When they compared the results of the intensive chemotherapy and high-dose chemotherapy approaches, patients treated with high-dose chemotherapy appeared to have a better outcome.
 Seventy-six percent of patients treated with high-dose chemotherapy were alive without cancer recurrence compared to 58% of patients treated with non-high-dose chemotherapy 4 years from treatment.
 Since inflammatory breast cancer accounts for 1-4% of all breast cancers, large clinical trials comparing one treatment strategy to another have not been and are unlikely to ever be performed.

 Strategies to Improve Autologous Stem Cell Transplant:

-Cell Processing: When stem cells are collected from a patient for infusion after high-dose chemotherapy, cancer cells may be present in the stem cell collection.
-Although the majority of cancer relapses after high-dose chemotherapy and autologous stem cell transplantation occur because the high-dose chemotherapy did not kill all of the cancer cells, it is possible that some patients may also relapse from infusion of the cancer cells “contaminating” the collected stem cells.
+- Cell Processing: When stem cells are collected from a patient for infusion after high-dose chemotherapy, cancer cells may contaminate the stem cell collection.
+Although the majority of cancer relapses occurring after high-dose chemotherapy and autologous stem cell transplant occur because the high-dose chemotherapy did not kill all the cancer cells, it is possible that some patients may also relapse from infusion of the cancer cells “contaminating” the stem cells.
 Many techniques are being evaluated that effectively remove cancer cells from the stem cell collection.
 It is currently unknown whether enough cancer cells can be removed to decrease relapse rates.
-To learn more about techniques for removing cancer cells from the stem cell collection, select Autologous Stem Cell Collection and Processing.
+To learn more about techniques for removing cancer cells from the stem cell product, select Autologous Stem Cell Collection and Processing.